Workiva/over_react/README.md

   print(props);       // {FooProps.color: #66cc00}
 }

-/// You can use the factory to create a UiProps instance
+/// You can also use the factory to create a UiProps instance
 /// backed by an existing Map. void baz() {
   Map existingMap = {'FooProps.color': '#0094ff'};